Smart+ Products SPP1500SBH Portable Heaters

 Optics are good, with reasonable center-frame sharpness at f2.8 and terrific performance at f8.
 Vignetting at f2.8 is definitely noticeable, but as with sharpness, it's often mostly a nonissue: you're often shooting wide open to deliberately blur out the background.
 Distortion is manageable, and chromatic aberration is pleasantly low.

-Shooting portraits at f2.8 is a pleasure, with nice bokeh -- the smooth blurring of out-of-focus backgrounds to keep them from being distracting.
+Shooting portraits at f2.8 is a pleasure, with nice bokeh -- the smooth

 The lens is heavyish but par for the course given the full-frame support, durability, and wide aperture.
 It weighs 3.15 pounds (1.43 kg) and is 3.4 inches in diameter by 7.8 inches long (8.6x19.8cm) without the lens hood attached.
 It's easy to shoot with it handheld, though not nearly as easy as with the smaller, lighter Canon EF 70-200mm f4L IS, especially after a full day carrying it around.